 Who shouted, "Soup's on!"
 [Note that the question mark is not used here.]
 Hyphen (-) A hyphen is used at the end of a line to show that part of the word has carried over to the next line.
-A hyphen can make for easier reading by showing structure and, often, pronunciation.
-Words that might otherwise be misread (e.g., recreation) should be hyphenated.
-HYPHENATION AND COMPOUND WORDS The hyphen is used to join words to form compound words.
+Words that might otherwise be misread should be hyphenated.
+Example: re-creation (creating something again or anew), vs. recreation (activity done for enjoyment) HYPHENATION AND COMPOUND WORDS The hyphen is used to join words to form compound words.
 Compound adjectives that modify nouns are hyphenated.
 Examples: Ahmed learned decision-making skills in his management class.
 If a compound noun is listed as closed in Webster's dictionary, the hyphen is unnecessary.
 If it is listed as hyphenated, then hyphenate it in your document.
 Where no ambiguity can result and there is no danger of confusion, as in public school administration, high school student, and graduate student housing, hyphenation is not necessary.
 Unnecessary hyphenation can be distracting.
 Consult Webster's if you have any doubt about a word being hyphenated.
 Hyphenate a compound modifier when the modifier is a comparative.
 Examples:

-Better-drained soil

-Best-liked books
+Better-drained soil Best-liked books

 higher-level decision

 highest-priced apartment

 larger-sized desk

 better-paying job

 lower-income group

 higher-than-market price

 Exception

 Write out uppercase and lowercase.

 Do not hyphenate a unit modifier that includes a foreign/non-English phrase.

 Examples:

 ex officio member

 per diem arrangement

 bona fide transaction

 per capita tax

 Use a hyphen to join a double prefix.

 Examples:

 re-redirect

 sub-subcommittee

-Here is how to hyphenate with a proper noun:

-ultra-Orthodox Jewish community

-pre-Afghanistan War

-When comparative and superlative adjectives (usually ending in er or est) are used with a noun, use a hyphen.
+Here is how to hyphenate with a proper noun: ultra-Orthodox Jewish community post-World War II When comparative and superlative adjectives (usually ending in er or est) are used with a noun, use a hyphen.

 Examples: